JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 ## Memory consumption

+With the Kotlin/Native memory manager, it's possible to monitor memory consumption.
+You can check for memory leaks and adjust memory consumption if necessary.

 ### Check for memory leaks

 To access the memory manager metrics, call `kotlin.native.internal.GC.lastGCInfo()`.
 It returns statistics for the last